Viktor Bolkhovsky: Kemerovo murder and flight

-Bolkhovsky committed his first murder on 4 November 1998, in Kemerovo, with the victim being a 27-year-old tech student named Olga, who was currently working as a tailor from her home.
+Bolkhovsky committed his second murder on 4 November 1998, in Kemerovo, with the victim being a 27-year-old tech student named Olga, who was currently working as a tailor from her home.
 The two met through an ad in the local paper's "With You" section, and during a conversation with her, Bolkhovsky presented himself as an entrepreneur who was searching for a business partner.
 He persuaded Olga to allow him to meet at her apartment, ostensibly to discuss details of their new joint venture.
 At about 12 o'clock on 4 November, he told his mother and aunt that he was going to a meeting - he then left for Olga's apartment, and upon arriving, he immediately strangled her.
 He then stole gold jewellery and a Sharp stereo from the apartment.

 Not long after Olga's murder, her mother started searching for the killer by herself, discovering that her daughter had wanted to meet a man through newspaper ads.
 She then contacted all the newspaper offices and inspected several of the dating ads, noticing that one man had submitted several such ads with identical handwriting, but under different names.
 Olga's mother soon found one woman who claimed to have met Bolkhovsky on the evening of 4 November, who claimed that she refused to take him to her house because he had a black eye and scratches on his face.
 As he had introduced himself to her under his real name, authorities quickly linked him to the murder and declared him a fugitive.